ThomasLeveque/todo-list-reactfire/README.md

 * Run ``yarn start`` command to start the project
 * Run ``yarn build`` command to build the project

-Finaly you can enjoy adding todos 🔥🔥🔥
+Finally you can enjoy adding todos 🔥🔥🔥

 ## Made with